 The energy-rich Arctic and the Atlantic oceans are center points of a revised Russian naval doctrine.
 Its publication by the Kremlin follows the standoff with the West and NATO over Ukraine.

-Russia's 46-page document calls for the development of a "Northern Fleet" for the vast region around the North Pole where oil and gas reserves lie undersea ice that has shrunk periodically
+Russia's 46-page document calls for the development of a "Northern Fleet" for the vast region around the North Pole where oil and gas reserves lie under sea ice that has shrunk periodically in recent decades.

 Kaliningrad lies between NATO members and Baltic Sea nations Poland and Lithuania.